kshitijrajsharma/overture-data-analysis-report/README.md

 PS: Analysis was not done on exact country boundary, its bbox taken in the area as provided in the geojson and shared the same geometry using different parameters

 ## Conclusion

 From the qualitative analysis conducted on different parts of the world, the data is impressive in terms of offset management when different sources are grouped.
 Buildings seem to be well-matched with each other on an obsolete level, and when ground truth checking with Esri imagery, it covers most places.
-However, when combined with the tabular analysis in most of the places people-per-building ratio are not that realistic but they are not worst too.
-For eg : On argentina its 1.68 which seems pretty low.
-It appears that Openstreetmap buildings are preserved and are as told ( given highest priority - if you look in to current approx osm buildings and numbers included in overture they are quite similar ) .
-Massive number of AI building footprints are added to the datasets  , where as google buildings are almost more than 50 % in all of the area ( Except indonesia) .
+However, when combined with the tabular analysis in most of the places people-per-building ratio are not that realistic yet they are not worst too (seems it doesn't left out and covers most , I am affraid it might have some clutter buildings).
+For example, in Argentina, it's 1.68 which seems pretty low.
+It appears that OpenStreetmap buildings are preserved and are as told (given highest priority - if you look into current approx osm buildings and numbers included in overture they are quite similar).
+A massive number of AI building footprints are added to the datasets, whereas google buildings are almost more than 50% in all of the area (Except Indonesia).
 For roads, validation is still poor, especially in areas like Nepal and Indonesia, where many orphan roads exist in the datasets.
 The POI datasets seem well-detailed, and there is great potential for them to be added to OSM after validation, as Rapid already has this functionality.
 3D height data is not impressive in the developing countries yet I was surprised to see some of them in countries like Nepal.

-This is my only personal view with quick analysis on the area I looked into .
-It is suggested to form your own opinion using the developed tools and data shared as shown in the video by end of this blog.
+This is my only personal view with quick analysis on the area I looked into.
+It is suggested to form your own opinion using the developed tools and data shared as shown in the video by the end of this blog.

 ## Tools and Resources Developed